freenode/web-7.0/content/news/2009-07-26-web-chat-updates.md

 date: 2009-07-26 19:32:00+00:00
 slug: web-chat-updates
 title: Web chat updates
-categories:
-- development
+category: development
-- free software
+category: free software
-- freenode
+category: freenode
-- open source
+category: open source
-- webchat
+category: webchat
 ---
 Over the last few  weeks we have had quite a bit of feedback from our new web chat client.
 As a result of this we've been able to feed back requests to the qwebirc developers who have been able to add many requested features: